 Any delegation of authority must be recorded in writing.
-In the case of schools, Governing Bodies and Management Committees, this must be included in the annual return to the County Council in the Summer Term.
+In the case of schools, Governing Bodies and Management Committees, this must be included in the annual return to the County Council.

-2.1.5 Type 'B' Visits (require approval by the County Council)
+2.1.5 Type B Visits (require approval by the County Council)

-Educational/Off Site Visits:
+Educational Off Site Visits:

 - Involving a planned activity on water, or in which the presence of water is identified as a hazard on the risk assessment\.
-Travel on a ferry is regarded as a form of public transport and is therefore not necessarily a hazard
+Travel on a lake cruise, river cruise, ferry or canal boat is regarded as a form of public transport and is therefore not necessarily a hazard.

-- Involving adventurous activities\\
+- Involving adventurous activities\\.

-- To farms
+- To farms.

-- To theme parks
+- To theme parks.

-- To trampoline parks and non- curriculum one off sessions
+- To trampoline parks and non- curriculum one off sessions.

-- Involving overnight stay or residential accommodation or overseas visits including foreign exchange visits
+- Involving overnight stay or residential accommodation or overseas visits including foreign exchange visits.

 - London day visits and other multi venue city visits, where the school is not also located in the city.

-- Lasertag or Paintballing
+- Laser tag or Paintballing.

-- Escape Rooms or Mazes
+- Escape Rooms or Mazes.

-- \ If the visit involves swimming as a planned activity, please refer to Appendix 10. - \\ The following are examples (not an exhaustive list of such activities): - Paddle sports; canoeing, kayaking, stand up paddle boarding - Mountain sports; climbing, hillwalking, scrambling, gorge walks, 'river' walks - Caving; including show caves/ tourist mines - Motorsports; karting, MX riding, quad biking, BMX riding - · Artificial climbing structures; walls, high/ low ropes - Snow sports; skiing, boarding - Water sports; sailing, power boating, SCUBA diving, kite surfing, wild swimming - Horse riding - Ice skating - Archery - Activities with armed forces - Establishment led walks
+\ If the visit involves swimming as a planned activity, please refer to Appendix 10.

+- \\ The following are examples (not an exhaustive list of such activities): - Paddle sport; canoeing, kayaking, stand up paddle boarding. - Mountain sport; climbing, hillwalking, scrambling, gorge walks, 'river' walks. - Caving: including show caves/tourist mines. - Motorsports: karting, MX riding, quad biking, BMX riding. - Artificial climbing structures: walls, high/low ropes. - Snow sports: skiing, boarding. - Water sports: sailing, power boating, SCUBA diving, kite surfing, wild swimming. - Horse riding. - Ice skating. - Archery. - Activities with armed forces. - Establishment led walks.

-Further clarification and advice should be sought from the Educational Visits Team if there is any doubt about the classification of an activity
+Further clarification and advice should be sought from the Educational Off Site Visits Service if there is any doubt about the classification of an activity.

-2.1.6 Informed Parental/ Carer Consent for Type B visits
+2.1.6 Informed Parental/Carer Consent for Type B visits

-For every Type B visit specific written consent and full medical information must be obtained (Form 3B).
+For every Type B visit specific written consent and full medical information must be obtained (Form 3B or Form 3C).
 In order that parental/carer consent can be fully informed, it is important that the school provides full information regarding all activities to be undertaken on the visit (Sample activity sheets are available in the Resources section of EVOLVE).
-Unless consent has been obtained, a child/young person must not take part in the educational/off site visit.
+Unless consent has been obtained, a child/young person must not take part in the educational off site visit.